Adoria298/fez/README.md

-# Flask Messenger
+# Fez

-A python3 app that uses Flask to create a web messenging app for your local network.
+A LAN chat app, built with python3 and flask.

 ## Branches